 1. How serious or harmful the violation is to the public.

-These incidents could have been significantly more harmful to Company workers, utility technicians, nearby homeowners, and the public, and could have resulted in severe injury and/or loss of property.
+This incident could have been significantly more harmful to J&J Electric workers, utility technicians, nearby homeowners, and the public, and it could have resulted in severe injury and/or loss of property.

 2. Whether the violation is intentional.